Gravitational Waves from the Inspiral of Supermassive Black Holes in Galactic-scale Simulations: Numerical Simulations

 At this point of time, we restart our \ketju{} runs with a stricter GBS tolerance value of $\eta_\mathrm{GBS}= 10^{-9}$.
-The increased accuracy is required for calculating the resulting GW spectrum and resolving in detail the Post-Newtonian orbital motions of the individual SMBHs all the way down to their final coalescence, which typically occurs $\Delta t_{\rm merger}\sim 100-300 \ \rm Myr$ later (see Table \ref{table:runs}).
+The increased accuracy is required for calculating the resulting GW spectrum and resolving in detail the post-Newtonian orbital motions of the individual SMBHs all the way down to their final coalescence, which typically occurs $\Delta t_{\rm merger}\sim 100\text{--}300 \, \rm Myr$ later (see Table \ref{table:runs}). \edit1{ The simulation of the binary in these runs ends when the estimated merger timescale of the binary is smaller than the timestep used for the global simulation.
+At this point the separation of the binary is typically 50--70 Schwarzschild radii. }

-We use the SMBH positions and velocities computed in the full \ketju{} runs that include the influence of the stellar background for our GW calculations until the separation of the SMBHs is $\lesssim 100 R_s$.
-The final part of the merger is then run separately without the surrounding stellar particles at a much higher time resolution to facilitate direct waveform computations as described in section \ref{sec:gw_computation}.
-While in principle stellar particles could also be included in this phase, we find that ignoring the environment in this very final stage does not cause significant changes in the SMBH evolution, as only very few stellar particles are close enough to influence the SMBH binary at our mass resolution.
+We use the SMBH positions and velocities computed in the full \ketju{} runs that include the influence of the stellar background for our GW calculations until the separation of the SMBHs is $\lesssim 100 R_s$. \edit1{ This distance corresponds to $\sim \SI{0.1}{pc}$ for runs A--D, and to $\sim \SI{8e-3}{pc}$ for run X. } The final part of the merger is then run separately without the surrounding stellar particles at a much higher time resolution to facilitate direct waveform computations as described in section \ref{sec:gw_computation}. \edit1{ The transition separation of $\sim 100 R_s$ was chosen as it provides a good balance between computational cost and the accuracy of these calculations. } While in principle stellar particles could also be included in this phase, we find that ignoring the environment in this very final stage does not cause significant changes in the SMBH evolution, as only very few stellar particles are close enough to influence the SMBH binary at our mass resolution. \edit1{ This has also been checked by comparing the evolution of the isolated binaries to the results from the full \ketju{} run down to separations of $\sim 70 R_s$, where the lower time resolution \ketju{} data are still available. }